-Understanding the Proposed Changes to Conservation Authorities
+Understanding Changes to Conservation Authorities

 Central to this shift was the establishment of the Ontario Provincial Conservation Agency (OPCA), created to provide centralized leadership, governance, and strategic direction and oversight for Conservation Authorities (CAs).

-NPCA continues to work closely with the province and our municipal partners to understand what these changes mean for our organization, our operations, and the communities we serve across Niagara, Hamilton, and Haldimand.
+NPCA continues to work closely with the province and our municipal partners to understand what these changes mean for our organization, our operations, partners, and the communities we serve across Niagara, Hamilton, and Haldimand.

 What you need to know right now: